abhiTronix/vidgear/docs/gears/netgear/advanced/multi_server.md

   <figcaption>NetGear's Multi-Servers Mode</figcaption>
 </figure>

-In this exclusive mode, NetGear API robustly handles Multiple Servers at once, thereby providing seamless access to frames and unidirectional data transfer from multiple Publishers/Servers across the network in real-time.
+In Multi-Servers Mode, NetGear API robustly handles Multiple Servers at once, thereby providing seamless access to frames and unidirectional data transfer across multiple Publishers/Servers in the network at the same time.
+Each new server connects to a single client can be identified by its unique port address on the network.

-Each new server connects to a single client, and can be identified by its unique port address on the network.
-The supported patterns for this mode are Publish/Subscribe (`zmq.PUB/zmq.SUB`) and Request/Reply(`zmq.REQ/zmq.REP`), and it can be easily activated in NetGear API through `multiserver_mode` attribute of its [`option`](../../params/#options) dictionary parameter, during initialization.
+The supported patterns for this mode are Publish/Subscribe (`zmq.PUB/zmq.SUB`) and Request/Reply(`zmq.REQ/zmq.REP`) and can be easily activated in NetGear API through `multiserver_mode` attribute of its [`option`](../../params/#options) dictionary parameter during initialization.

 &nbsp;

-!!! warning "Multi-Servers Mode Requirements"
+!!! danger "Multi-Servers Mode Requirements"

     * A unique PORT address **MUST** be assigned to each Server on the network using its [`port`](../../params/#port) parameter.

     * A list/tuple of PORT addresses of all unique Servers **MUST** be assigned at Client's end using its [`port`](../../params/#port) parameter for a successful connection.

-    * `1` _(i.e. Request/Reply `zmq.REQ/zmq.REP`)_ and `2` _(i.e. Publish/Subscribe `zmq.PUB/zmq.SUB`)_ are the only supported pattern values for this Mode.
-Thereby, calling any other pattern value will result in `ValueError`.
+    * Patterns `1` _(i.e. Request/Reply `zmq.REQ/zmq.REP`)_ and `2` _(i.e. Publish/Subscribe `zmq.PUB/zmq.SUB`)_ are the only supported values for this Mode.
+Therefore, calling any other pattern value with is mode will result in `ValueError`.

     * The [`address`](../../params/#address) parameter value of each Server **MUST** exactly match the Client.